 - Avoid placing the burden on a single individual (including you!) to always be the one to take care of all of the details of organizing and leading a long term study.
 This is how good people get burned out in ministry.
 Share the load!

 - As the group evolves, consider ways to facilitate growth and a welcoming atmosphere.
 Place invitations or notifications in the parish bulletin or the free ad section of the diocesan paper.
-Members can pool resources to help provide printouts, create or purchase song books, purchase inexpensive Bibles as “loaners” or for visitors, etc, etc.
+Members can pool resources to help provide printouts, create or purchase song books, purchase inexpensive Bibles and Catechisms as “loaners” or for visitors, etc, etc.

 - Engage in adequate long term planning.
 Create a calendar (for at least the next three months) showing the dates, times and location of each meeting, as well as dates when the group will not be meeting for holidays, vacation time, or a periodic hiatus.